apioo/typeschema-generator/README.md

 ## Integration

 This repository contains also integration tests for every supported language.
 Please take a look at the `integration/` folder to see examples how you can use the generated code.
+Our GitHub [workflow action](.github/workflows/integration.yml) uses the Docker-Image to generate the code in the target language and then builds a release in combination with a small wrapper code which reads the [input.json](integration/input.json) transforms this JSON into an internal representation, using the generated models and writes the result back to `integration/output.json`.
+Through this we test the complete serialize/deserialize flow with the generated models.

 ## Configuration